ts7even/Frontier/README.md

 # Effecient-Portfolio

+## To Do's
+Create 1 Function or pass varaibles to other functions without reading/sending to csv until all data is met.
+This Causes unnamed to repeat and breaks the code

 ## Effiecnt Poirtfolio and Valuaiton
 1. Only Companies with Positive Cashflows.
 2. Create DCF on Companies through an API